 Here are some tips based on my personal experience as a millennial and classic movie ambassador on how to motivate millennials (or any young person) to watch classic films.

 As Emily Kubincanek wrote in her Film School Rejects piece this week, “Shaming young people for not doing something is the sure fire way to make them not do it.”
-So, incredulously exclaiming, “You haven’t seen The Godfather?!” is 1). going to make the person feel ashamed for not having seen it and 2). not want to watch it.
+So, incredulously exclaiming, “You haven’t seen The Godfather?!” is probably not the most ideal way to go about it.

 Even worse is the tendency for older generations to believe young people are beyond hope when it comes to enjoying classic movies.
 If you’re one of these criticizers, condemners or complainers, it’s imperative that you change your mindset.
 TCM’s Noir Alley host Eddie Muller put it best when he tweeted: “It’s not about age, it’s about curiosity and sophistication.”
 These movies won’t live on if young people aren’t exposed to them, so do your part as a classic movie lover and pay them forward.

 The next time someone says they’ve never seen [movie you think everyone has seen], the proper response is to calmly say, “Really?
 It’s wonderful.
 You should check it out.
 I have it on DVD/It’s on TCM next week/It’s on this streaming site.
 I’ll lend it to you/let’s watch it together.”

 2).
 Don’t use qualifiers when describing a movie.

 “It’s great…for a movie that was made in the 1930s.”